At Sat, 23 Sep 2000, Bernie and Beverly Doucette wrote:

 That is why I think this autopsy report is important - not so much as what DID cause her pain but why she elected to die versus continuing to seek help for her pain!!!
 And can we really trust this report as being fact!
 Without Marjorie's prior medical and operative reports, we have no idea why she had her hysterectomy and seven surgeries...interesting, huh!! )

 So now we know about Marjorie Wantz....Go figure huh!

+For years there WERE no support groups for chronic pelvic pain disease.
 I for one thank our GOD that we DO have a support group - the International Adhesions Society !!